IP Ownership Clause: Everything You Need to Know

 The American Association of University Professors adopted a statement when it comes to copyright, but it hasn't officially answered the question of patents.
 It's the assumption that if a faculty member creates the intellectual property, they own it.
 This applies to patents as well.
 Intellectual property that's made, originated, or created by a faculty member should be the exclusive and sole property of the author, faculty, or inventor.

 However, they may choose to voluntarily transfer the property in part or in full.
 There are three areas where a university or college can claim copyright ownership.
 This includes special works that are known as made for hire, contractual transfers that are negotiated, and joint works.

 Made for hire includes if the university or college specifically tells a staff member to create a work, or the work is made due to the employer's job requirement or duty.
 Another situation is if the faculty author decides to transfer the copyright voluntarily, whether in part or in whole.
 This transfer will be in the form of a document that's written and signed by the author.

 The last scenario is if the university or college worked together to create a joint work.
 They can have joint ownership due to this clause.
 This applies when they've contributed certain facilities or services to produce the work beyond what's normally given to faculty members to get their course materials ready.

 If you need help with IP ownership clause, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.